jverzani/gWidgetsWWW2/README.md

 Example
 -------

-To use `gWidgetsWWW2`, one writes scripts to be executed by Rook.
+To use `gWidgetsWWW2` locally, one writes scripts to be executed by Rook.
 The basic "Hello World" app with a window, container, button and callback is created in a script `hello.R` and contains: